architecture-building-systems/CityEnergyAnalyst/docs/how-to-create-a-new-release.rst

     version_number = cea.__version__

-The NSIS installer uses the helper tool ``setup/get_version.exe`` to extract the version and write it to the file ``setup/cea_version.txt`` - if importing :py:mod:`cea` is not an option, you could explore this avenue too...
+The NSIS installer (see section `Creating the installer for the planner's edition`_) uses the helper tool ``setup/get_version.exe`` to extract the version and write it to the file ``setup/cea_version.txt`` - if importing :py:mod:`cea` is not an option, you could explore this avenue too...

 Responsibility for version numbers